ggorman/Introduction-to-programming-for-geoscientists/_posts/2016-10-13-Introduction.markdown

 ## Hey, the lecturer is not lecturing us!

-Let's get this straight because it comes up every year - for a couple of reasons I will not be standing in front, talking at you, for 3 hours each week.
+Let's get this straight because it comes up every year - for a number of reasons I will not be standing in front, talking *at* you, for 3 hours each week.
 This worries some students because it does not align with the common notion of what a lecture entails.
 So let me explain...